Movatterモバイル変換

 Fictional character biography

-Blockbuster is one of the team members of theMarauders, superhuman killers that the mutant thiefGambit brought together while he was working for the enigmaticMister Sinister.
-Sinister ordered the Marauders tomassacre the mutantMorlocks.
-While carrying out this massacre, Blockbuster and the Marauders fight various superheroes, including the mutant theX-Men.[1]
+Blockbuster is a member of theMarauders, a group of superhuman killers assembled by themutant thiefGambit.Mister Sinister, Gambit's superior, orders the Marauders tomassacre the mutantMorlocks.
+While carrying out this massacre, Blockbuster and the Marauders fight various superheroes, including theX-Men.[1]

-Thor appears in the Morlock tunnels when he is summoned by the frog Puddleglup, and encounters Blockbuster who has tortured the mutantArchangel.
-After a brief battle, in which Blockbuster is able to break Thor's left arm, Thor kills him to avenge the Morlocks that Blockbuster has slain.
-Thor burns his remains, as well as those of the slaughtered Morlocks.[2]
+Thor is summoned to the Morlock tunnels by the frog Puddleglup and encounters Blockbuster, who has tortured the mutantArchangel.
+After a brief battle, in which Blockbuster is able to break Thor's left arm, Thor kills him to avenge the Morlocks that Blockbuster has killed.
+Thor burns his remains, as well as those of the dead Morlocks.[2]

-Although the X-Men are able to discover and deactivate many of the Clone Vaults used by Sinister after the events of "X-Cutioner's Song", Blockbuster still returns with the other Marauders, and attacked theX-Mansion.[4]
+Although the X-Men are able to discover and deactivate many of the Clone Vaults used by Sinister after the events of "X-Cutioner's Song", Blockbuster still returns with the other Marauders, and attacks theX-Mansion.[4]

-Blockbuster's body is later shown being consumed byPredator X when the Marauders come to a town in Alaska.[5]
+Blockbuster is shown to have been killed under unspecified circumstances and consumed byPredator X when the Marauders come to a town in Alaska.[5]
 During theKrakoan Age, Blockbuster is resurrected bythe Five and imprisoned byMadelyne Pryor.[6]

 Powers and abilities

 Blockbuster has an immense physical size, which grants him tremendous strength, stamina, and resistance to injury.
-He is shown to be powerful enough withstanding direct blows from Thor.[7]
+He is shown to be powerful enough to withstand direct blows from Thor.[7]

 In other media